awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 **To create a custom shadow copy schedule**

 1. Create a set of Windows scheduled task triggers to define when shadow copies are taken in the shadow copy schedule\.
-Use the `new-scheduledTaskTrigger` command in a PowerShell on your local machine to set multiple triggers\.
+Use the `New-ScheduledTaskTrigger` command in a PowerShell on your local machine to set multiple triggers\.

    This following example creates a custom shadow copy schedule that takes shadow copies every Monday–Friday, at 6:00 AM and at 6:00 PM UTC\.
 By default, times are in UTC, unless you specify a time zone in the Windows scheduled task triggers you create\.

    ```
-   PS C:\Users\delegateadmin> $trigger1 = new-scheduledTaskTrigger -weekly -DaysOfWeek Monday,Tuesday,Wednesday,Thursday,Friday -at 06:00
+   PS C:\Users\delegateadmin> $trigger1 = New-ScheduledTaskTrigger -Weekly -DaysOfWeek Monday,Tuesday,Wednesday,Thursday,Friday -at 06:00
-   PS C:\Users\delegateadmin> $trigger2 = new-scheduledTaskTrigger -weekly -DaysOfWeek Monday,Tuesday,Wednesday,Thursday,Friday -at 18:00
+   PS C:\Users\delegateadmin> $trigger2 = New-ScheduledTaskTrigger -Weekly -DaysOfWeek Monday,Tuesday,Wednesday,Thursday,Friday -at 18:00
    ```

-1. Use `invoke-command` to run the `scriptblock` command\.
-Doing so writes a script that sets the shadow copy schedule with the `new-scheduledTaskTrigger` value that you just created\.
-Replace *`FSxFileSystem-Remote-PowerShell-Endpoint`* with the Windows Remote PowerShell endpoint of file system that you want to administer\.
-You can find the Windows Remote PowerShell endpoint in the Amazon FSx console, in the **Network & Security** section of the file system details screen, or in the response of the `DescribeFileSystem` API operation\.
+1. Create a local `scriptblock` variable to set your shadow copy schedule using the `Set-FSxShadowCopySchedule` command with the `New-ScheduledTaskTrigger` values that you just created\.

    ```
-   PS C:\Users\delegateadmin> invoke-command -ComputerName FSxFileSystem-Remote-PowerShell-Endpoint -ConfigurationName FSxRemoteAdmin -scriptblock {
+   PS C:\Users\delegateadmin> $script = { Set-FSxShadowCopySchedule -ScheduledTaskTriggers $Using:trigger1,$Using:trigger2 -Confirm:$false }
    ```

-1. Enter the following line at the `>>` prompt to set your shadow copy schedule using the `set-fsxshadowcopyschedule` command\.
+1. Use `Invoke-Command` to set the shadow copy schedule with the `scriptblock` command\.
+Replace *`FSxFileSystem-Remote-PowerShell-Endpoint`* with the Windows Remote PowerShell endpoint of file system that you want to administer\.
+You can find the Windows Remote PowerShell endpoint in the Amazon FSx console, in the **Network & Security** section of the file system details screen, or in the response of the `DescribeFileSystem` API operation\.

    ```
-   >> set-fsxshadowcopyschedule -scheduledtasktriggers $Using:trigger1,$Using:trigger2 -Confirm:$false }
+   PS C:\Users\delegateadmin> Invoke-Command -ComputerName FSxFileSystem-Remote-PowerShell-Endpoint -ConfigurationName FSxRemoteAdmin -scriptblock $script
    ```

    The response displays the shadow copy schedule that you configured on the file system\.

    ```
    FSx Shadow Copy Schedule